Xingtao/FFdynamic/pluginExample/README.md

 #### Define an static option (used when create the component)

-For options passing, there are two ways.
+Most of case, the component needs passing some paramters to do initialization or the runtime behavior.
+There are also two ways to do options passing.

-* Define derived clsss from DavOption:
+* Method 1: Define derived clsss from DavOption (normally for component level options)

 ``` c++
 struct DavOptionDehazeFogFactor : public DavOption {